 - Capitol City Brewing Co., with a location in downtown D.C. and in Arlington’s Village of Shirlington, brews ales, lagers and pilsners with brew houses located in each restaurant.
 Brewers monitor closely each phase of the brewing process and bring it fresh to the customer.
 Capitol City opened its doors in 1992 as the first brew pub in Washington, D.C. since prohibition, and its Shirlington location offers a view of the pedestrian promenade and outdoor seating in warmer weather.
 Menu selections feature Capitol City beer used in many of the dishes, and the restaurant’s pretzels are a favorite with customers

-- Heritage Brewing Co., coming to Clarendon’s Market Common early in 2017, will be a combination of a brewery, bottle shop and a farm-to-table restaurant with to-go and full service.
+- Heritage Brewing Co., in Clarendon’s Market Common, will hold a grand opening May 13 of its combination of a brewery, bottle shop and a farm-to-table restaurant with to-go and full service.
 The location will operate as a barrel aging house and provide small pilot batches as well as offer a hot coffee bar with artisan roasted small batch pour over coffee by Veritas and a variety of nitro draft coffee and lattes

 “Clarendon had the artisan culture and community that we were looking for,” said Dom DiGiovanni, chief operating officer of Heritage Brewing Co.
 The restaurant’s beef will come from a local Virginia farm that feeds its cattle with spent grain from Heritage, according to a press release.